RedBearAK/toshy/README.md

 This will do the full install, but add various things that I find convenient, fun, or somehow makes the desktop environment more Mac-like.

-At the moment this just installs a monospace font that I find enjoyable to use in terminals and some code editors.
-(It's "Fantasque Sans Mono", but from a GitHub fork with coding ligatures removed, and you'll need to select it in your terminal or code editor preferences if you want to try it.)
-And in KDE this option will install a KWin script that allows task switching with `Cmd+Tab` to bring all windows of the same application to the front together, as a group (like macOS, or like GNOME's "Switch applications").
+At the moment this installer option will do the following:

+- Installs "Fantasque Sans Mono noLig" font
+    - From a fork with no coding ligatures
+    - LargeLineHeight-NoLoopK variant
+    - Try it in terminals or code editors
+- GNOME: Set "Switch applications" to `Alt+Tab`
+- GNOME: Set "Switch windows of an application" to `Alt+Grave`
+- KDE: Installs "Application Switcher" KWin script
+- KDE: Disables task switcher option "Show selected window"
+- KDE: Sets the task switcher to "Large Icons"

 ## Currently working/tested Linux distros: